Introduction

 Sustained global development

-- Building more public courts, especially where access was limited.
+- Building more public courts where access was limited.

 - Introducing squash in school and university programs.

-- Developing talent in countries that have yet to produce top players.
+- Developing talent in countries yet to produce top players.

-Targeted development in large markets such as China, the Americas, and Africa could turn Olympic inclusion into a broader global boom for the sport.
-As the squash writer James Zug has observed, by 2028 new nations are likely to join the elite ranks, and historically strong nations whose results waned, such as Australia and Pakistan, might reinvest given the Olympic opportunity.
-The Olympic platform is expected to bring more funding from governments and sponsors, which squash will channel into such growth.
+Targeted development in China, the Americas, and Africa could turn inclusion into a global boom.
+As squash writer James Zug has observed, new nations are likely to join the elite by 2028, and historically strong nations such as Australia and Pakistan might reinvest.
+The Olympic platform is expected to bring more government and sponsor funding.

 Youth appeal and innovation